-Speaking.
+Leadership.
 Boston: Pearson Education, Inc.

-ISBN: 978-0-205-75011-5
+ISBN: 0-205-86550-X

-It will also be helpful for you to register on www.myspeechlab.com.
+You will need to register on MySearchLab also, since this is included with your text purchase.
 This website contains helpful information and templates that will be of great help to you.
-While I do not require that students register, if you have a new text, it is already available to you free of charge.
-Students may choose to pay the small fee and have access to the vast resources available.
+Please wait to do this because the class will have a Class ID, and I want to make sure everybody registers in the correctly.
 You will also be given a code for engrade that will allow you access to your grades and other information associated with the class.